History of Uzbekistan

 Uzbekistan is a landlocked country in Central Asia.
 It is itself surrounded by five landlocked countries: Kazakhstan to the north; Kyrgyzstan to the northeast; Tajikistan to the southeast; Afghanistan to the south, Turkmenistan to the south-west.
 Its capital and largest city is Tashkent.
-Uzbekistan is part of the Turkic languages world, as well as a member of the Organization of Turkic States.
-While the Uzbek language is the majority spoken language in Uzbekistan, Russian is widely used as an inter-ethnic tongue and in government.
-Islam is the majority religion in Uzbekistan, most Uzbeks being non-denominational Muslims.
-In ancient times it largely overlapped with the region known as Sogdia, and also with Bactria.
+Uzbekistan is part of the area known as Turkestan as well as a member of the Organization of Turkic States and TÜRKSOY.
+Its majority native and titular ethnic group are the Uzbek people, a Turkic people.
+While the Uzbek language, a Turkic language, is the majority native and spoken language in Uzbekistan, Russian, a foreign language, is widely used as an inter-ethnic tongue and in government due to the country's Soviet and Russian Imperial past.
+Russians also form a significant minority ethnic group.
+Additionally, there are significant Tajik, Karakalpak, and Kazakh minorities, along with numerous smaller groups.
+Islam is the majority religion in Uzbekistan, most Uzbeks being Sunni Muslims.
+In ancient times it largely overlapped with the regions known as Sogdia, Bactria, Khwarazm, Transoxiana, and Khorasan.

 The first people recorded in Central Asia were Scythians who came from the northern grasslands of what is now Uzbekistan, sometime in the first millennium BC; when these nomads settled in the region they built an extensive irrigation system along the rivers.
 At this time, cities such as Bukhoro (Bukhara) and Samarqand (Samarkand) emerged as centres of government and high culture.
-By the fifth century BC, the Bactrian, Soghdian, and Tokharian states dominated the region.
-As China began to develop its silk trade with the West, Persian cities took advantage of this commerce by becoming centres of trade.
+By the mid-1st Millennium BC, the Bactrian, Sogdian, and Khwarezmian peoples dominated what is now Uzbekistan.
+Other Iranic peoples, such as the Saka, Yuezhi, Parthians, Persians, and Iranian Huns would later migrate into and control these territories, in addition to Non-Iranic peoples such as the Greeks and Göktürks, prior to the advent of Islam.
+As China began to develop its silk trade with the West, Iranian cities took advantage of this commerce by becoming centres of trade.
 Using an extensive network of cities and rural settlements the Sogdian intermediaries became the wealthiest of these Iranian merchants.
-As a result of this trade on what became known as the Silk Route, Bukhara, Samarkand and Khiva eventually became extremely wealthy cities, and at times Transoxiana (Mawarannahr) was one of the most influential and powerful Persian provinces of antiquity.
-A remote part of the Persian Empire, the area was briefly conquered by Alexander the Great, and was known as Sogdia at this time.
-It, or parts of it, then passed through the Seleucid Empire, Greco-Bactrian Kingdom, Kushan Empire, Hephthalite Empire, and Sasanian Empire.
-As Turkic peoples arrived in the area, largely replacing Iranic peoples, the Sogdian city-states formed part of the First Turkic Khaganate and Western Turkic Khaganate.
+As a result of this trade on what became known as the Silk Road, Bukhara, Samarkand and Khiva eventually became extremely wealthy cities, and at times Transoxiana (Mawarannahr) was one of the most influential and powerful Persian provinces of antiquity.
+A remote part of the First Persian Empire, the area was briefly conquered by Alexander the Great, and its parts were known as Sogdia, Bactria, Khwarazm, Khorasan, and Transoxiana in ancient times.
+It, or parts of it, then passed through the Seleucid Empire, Greco-Bactrian Kingdom, Kushan Empire, Hephthalite Empire, Kidarite Empire, Parthian Empire, and Sasanian Empire.
+As Turkic peoples arrived in the area and began to replace Iranic peoples, a process which would not be largely complete until the beginning of the Early Modern Period, the Sogdian city-states became a part of the First Turkic Khaganate and Western Turkic Khaganate.